Reviews You Can Rely On

 Our team of veteran gearheads has tested more than 40 different multi-tools over their lives, and we recently bought and tested 22 of the best models to compare side-by-side.
 We used each tool for months while tackling tasks around the house, workplace, and while camping.
 From bike repairs to light fixture installation to removing fish hooks, we assessed each model based on functions, construction, ergonomics, and portability.
 Our team boasts decades of combined handy-person experience and unmatched attention to detail.
 We tested each product for at least a few months, and in some cases, we have products in our lineup that have been actively tested for more than ten years.
 We've compiled this comprehensive review to help you find the best multi-tool based on your needs and budget.

 Our team of experts has tons of experience with the tools you might need to help you through gear fixes, whether in the backcountry or your backyard shed.
-Our in-depth reviews span all sorts of markets; for example, pocket knives, the best camping axes for chopping wood, and folding saws you might need in the wilderness.
+Our in-depth reviews span all sorts of markets; for example, pocket knives, camping axes for chopping wood, and folding saws you might need in the wilderness.
 Our bike experts have also tested bike-specific multi-tools for fixes on the road or trail.

 Editors' Note: We updated our multi-tool review on November 5, 2024, to share some additional tools we love in our award sections.